 Other Pets or Children

-Dogs and cats can pose a threat to small pets or birds.
+Dogs and cats can pose a threat to small pets.
 It’s best to keep all pets separated unless they have been slowly introduced with full supervision.
 Small children also pose a risk if they are learning to walk, not yet coordinated enough to hold animals, or are unaware of the animal being out of its habitat.
 It’s best to avoid any risks by keeping animals in their habitat when others are around, or placing them in their own space with the whole family aware to keep an eye on the ground.

 The best technique for keeping your pets safe is by watching them closely if they are ever out of their habitats.
 Their habitats are a safe place that they call home, but giving them time and space to roam is enriching.